-Mowdry says that Gorilla Glue Corp
+Mowdry says that Guerilla Glue Corp

 wants its hard-earned name recognition back, and says it’s fed up with the flood of emails and phone calls from people looking for marijuana seeds and “super dank clones.”

-The glue merchant, established a decade ago after the super-adhesive was first discovered being used on teak furniture in Indonesia, has reportedly slapped an injunction on all growers to “stop and desist growing of the Gorilla Glue strain,” says the law firm Dunn & Dunn, “or face fines and/or certain imprisonment.”
+The glue merchant, established a decade ago after the super-adhesive was first discovered being used on teak furniture in Indonesia, has reportedly slapped an injunction on all growers to “stop and desist growing of the Guerilla Glue strain,” says the law firm Dunn & Dunn, “or face fines and/or certain imprisonment.”

 “We’ve been instructed by our client, particularly after the egregious success of Guerilla Glue #4,” says partner Morrie Dunn, “to recoup damages for the licensure of Guerilla Glue in conjunction with the production of marijuana.
 To that end, we’ve been directed by Guerilla Glue Corp to place a ‘reverse class-action lawsuit’ on all growers of the strain.”

 Estimates put the number of Guerilla Glue plants tended in California alone this Fall at over 2 million units.
 The latest version, Guerilla Glue #5 – said to have the nose of a freshly opened canister of tennis balls – is sure to rock the glue company sideways once it begins appearing in outlets all over the U.S. this October.